HiDolphin

 Play Therapy by using Sand, Art and Music

 Play Therapy is an evidence-based therapeutic approach specifically designed for Children and Youth.
 Our therapist creates a safe and supportive environment where Children or Youth can freely explore their thoughts, feelings and experiences through play.
-Your child naturally be able to engage in play as a means of communication and expression.
+Your child will naturally be able to engage in play as a means of communication and expression.

 Play Therapy promotes self-discovery, emotional healing, personal growth, and empowerment.
 Children or youth can work through emotional difficulties such as anger, sadness or worry, develop coping skills, problem-solving skills, strengthen relationships, build self-esteem and re-author personal narratives in ways that promote healing, resilience and positive change.